October 2011, TruckingInfo.com - Fleet Innovators

 Creating the type of trucking job that caters to that mindset is an enormous challenge, and one that the industry will inevitably face.
 Merklein, who agrees with Pronk, thinks it will take fundamental change in the way carriers operate.

 "The supply chain will have to be rethought based on how we recruit drivers," Merklein said.
 "A lot of people just don't want to sign up for the lifestyle."
+Dealing with pushback

 There's more than enough room on the technology bandwagon, but as always, some people just refuse to get on.
 For a carrier pushing toward the future, it can be a significant obstacle to reaching full speed.
 There are two ways of dealing with this (somewhat generational) problem.